HectorMiras/TOPAS_CellsNPs/README.md

 IMPORTANT FILES DESCRIPTION

-- simulation_config.json
+- SimulationConfigFile.txt
 This is the input file for the multiscale simulation.
 It contains the following parameters, with the following possible values:
+[Simulation]
-	"simulatePhase1": true, false   # Phase1 simulation.
-Generates a phasespace from a primary source "simulatePhase2": true, false   # Phase2 simulation.
+simulatePhase1 = True                            # Phase1 simulation.
+Generates a phasespace from a primary source
+simulatePhase2 = True                            # Phase2 simulation.
 Cell with nanoparticles.
-Scores dose and electron phasespace to nucleus
-    "simulatePhase3": true, false   # Phase3 simulation.
+Scores dose and electron phasespace to nucleus simulatePhase3 = False                           # Phase3 simulation.
 TOPAS-nBio simulations of electrons in nucleus.
-	"BeamSource": "SARRP", "TrueBeam", "I125"
-	"NPsInMedium": true, false
-	"NPsInCell": true, false
-	"NPType": "AuNP", "AGuIX", "water"
+BeamSource = SARRP                               # Name of the TOPAS radiation source: SARRP, TrueBeam, I125 NPsInMedium = True                               # NPsInCell = True                                 #
-	"NPConcInMedium": 1.0, # mg of nanoparticles in ml of water "NPNumberInCell": 5000,  # number on NPs to be sampled in the cytoplasm of the cell "NPNumberInMedium": 1179,  # number of NPs to be sampled in the detailed region of the medium above the cell "sortNPPositions": true, false  # true to sample the NPs positions in each cell, false to use the same distribution for all cells
-	"simScriptFile": "run_local_script.sh",   # specify the script that will distribute and run the simulations "cellParametersFile": "cell_parameters.txt",  # file that contains the geometric parameters of the cell model "njobs": 2,   # number of jobs to be executed "nhistories": 10000  # number of histories to be simulated per job.
-Only applies
+NPType = AuNP                                   # Types: AGuIX, AuNP, water, AGuIXBi NPConcInMedium = 1.0                             # mg of NPs in ml of water NPNumberInCell = 5000                          # Number of NPs in the cytoplasm NPNumberInMedium = 2000                          # number of NPs to be sampled in the detailed region of the medium above the cell.
+Overridden by NPConcInMedium sortNPPositions = True                           # If true, the positions of NPs are resampled in each job to simulate different cells simScriptFile = run_local_script.sh              # specify the script that will distribute and run the simulations cellParametersFile = cell_parameters.txt         # file that contains the geometric parameters of the cell model njobs = 10                                        # number of jobs to be executed nhistories = 100000                                # number of histories to be simulated per job.
+Doesn't apply to PhaseSpace sources.

 - _main_run_simulation.sh
 Creates the execution directory ($RUNDIR), inside the work directory, where the different jobs will be executed.